Super Bowl LVI: Television

-NBC constructed an outdoor stage on the lake in Hollywood Park outside the stadium, from which it broadcast studio programming and other sporting events being held over Super Bowl week.
-This served for both cross-promotional reasons, and due to the availability of NBC Sports' headquarters in Stamford, Connecticut being constrained by the Olympics.
-As Mike Tirico was the studio host for both the NFL and the Olympics, he traveled back from Beijing part-way through the Games' opening week, and briefly hosted its primetime coverage from Stamford (using a redecorated version of the Football Night in America set) before flying out to Los Angeles for Super Bowl weekend.
-Tirico then presented the Games' primetime coverage from the lakeside set, before returning to Stamford after the Super Bowl.
-Alongside NBC's presences in and around SoFi Stadium, Telemundo originated a pre-game show from Plaza México in Lynwood to showcase California's Latino community.
+This situation was also codified and eliminated the issue in the NFL's new 11-year media contracts taking effect in the 2023 season (which expands the Super Bowl rotation to four networks), where the cycle is aligned to give NBC or any other network that airs the Winter Olympics rights to the Super Bowl in the future Winter Olympic years of 2026, 2030, and 2034.

-NBC's broadcast featured Al Michaels as the lead broadcaster with Cris Collinsworth as the analyst.
+NBC's broadcast featured Al Michaels as the lead play-by-play broadcaster with Cris Collinsworth as the color commentator.
 Michele Tafoya reported from the Rams' sideline with Kathryn Tappen reporting from the Bengals’ sideline.
 This was Michaels' eleventh Super Bowl as a broadcaster, tying him with Pat Summerall for the most Super Bowls on television play-by-play.
-Collinsworth worked his fifth Super Bowl as an analyst, and his fourth since replacing John Madden as lead analyst.
-This would be the final game at NBC for both Michaels and Tafoya; following the game, Tafoya announced that she would be leaving her position to pursue other interests outside of sports broadcasting, and Amazon Prime Video announced that Michaels would move to Thursday Night Football in the 2022 season.
+Collinsworth worked his fifth Super Bowl as an analyst, and his fourth since replacing John Madden as lead color commentator.
+This would be the final game at NBC for both Michaels and Tafoya; following the game, Tafoya announced that she would be leaving her position outright to pursue other interests outside of sports broadcasting, and Amazon Prime Video announced that Michaels would move to Thursday Night Football in the 2022 season while staying on NBC in an emeritus role.
+NBC employed additional goal line, sideline and end zone camera angles, and a new on-air graphics package.
+The broadcast featured a special introduction starring actress Halle Berry.

-This was the final game under the NFL's deal with Verizon (following the game NFL+ would be required to watch local games beginning in the 2022 season), as the game was also available on the NFL mobile app and the Yahoo!
-Sports mobile app for free.
-The game was available on NBCSports.com, the NBC Sports app, and Peacock Premium.
-As part of its partnerships with the league, Verizon offered "5G Multi-View" features for attendees at SoFi Stadium.